-Nominations are now closed, and will reopen in the summer of 2022.
-We invite you to review our nomination guidelines below and submit a nomination in 2022.
+Nominations are now open until Oct.
+11, 2023.
+We invite you to review our nomination guidelines below and submit a nomination.

-The prizes will be awarded at an in-person ceremony in May 2023 in Tel Aviv, where the Prize is headquartered.
+The prizes will be awarded at an in-person ceremony in late May 2024 in Tel Aviv, where the Prize is headquartered.

 Nominees for the Dan David Prize: